bistro-its-berkeley/BISTRO-Starter-Kit/Overview.md

   * a worked example
   * the description of inputs
   * the description of outputs
-  * A note on what and how to submit
+  * a note on what and how to submit

   ## Author
   Valentine Golfier-Vetterli